 Wallace Community College is committed to providing an environment that is safe and conducive for learning and employment.
 Any behavior that threatens this environment is a violation of College policy.
-All members of the College community are strongly encouraged to report any incident of sexual harassment, sexual assault, sex offenses, sexual exploitation, dating violence, stalking, intimate partner violence, and domestic violence directly to the Title IX Coordinator (Dean, Student Affairs and Sparks Campus) or the Deputy Title IX Coordinator (Director, Planning and Quality).
+All members of the College community are strongly encouraged to report any incident of sexual harassment, sexual assault, sex offenses, sexual exploitation, dating violence, stalking, intimate partner violence, and domestic violence directly to the Title IX Coordinator (Dean, Student Affairs and Sparks Campus) or a Deputy Title IX Coordinator (Workkeys Program Specialist or Workforce Development Coordinator).
 Violations may also be reported to any "responsible employee" as outlined in this policy.